bogadrian/gatsby-final/src/posts/nov-2020/how-i-got-my-dream-software-job.md

 Where else?

-Where the show's managers hanging around can see me if not on LinkedIn?
+Where the show's managers are hanging around and can see me if not on LinkedIn?

 Of course, I didn’t conclude anything because the “planets must align themselves” as a LinkedIn friend of mine said.